A guide to flea and worm treatment in dogs

 Fleas can be a problem for puppies throughout the year.
 So, it’s important to treat your puppy for fleas using a vet-approved flea treatment (that’s safe for puppies!) once every four weeks, according to your vet’s advice.

 It’s always worth speaking to your vet about the frequency and type of flea treatment that’s most suitable for your puppy’s individual needs.

 You should also be aware of worms in dogs; a type of parasite that lives within your pet’s intestines.
 Lungworms, tapeworms and hookworms can grow rapidly when your dog eats something containing the parasite or its eggs.
 New-born puppies can also catch worms from their mother.

 Some of the symptoms of worms in dogs can include:

 - Weight loss

-Because worms in dogs can be passed to other animals and their human friends, you should take extra care to prevent them from growing in your dog’s intestines.
+Because worms in dogs can be passed to other animals, and their human friends, you should take extra care to prevent your dog from getting worms!